 BUTCHER performed at Chapter, Cardiff, UK December 2011 / Asking4It Productions

-Asking4It Productions was established in Wales in 2011 to produce new writing and commission music for innovative, thought-provoking theatre.
-The projects have human rights at the heart and use experimental expose, black humour, surrealism, beauty and are a hybridization of science, politics and criminal psychology.
-Asking4It Productions explores contentious areas of life that capitalize on the vulnerable and includes circumstances that are shrouded by mis-information and protected by networks and organisations.
+Asking4It Productions were established in Wales in 2011 to produce new writing and commission music for innovative theatre.
+The projects explore health and human rights issues using expose, humour, surrealism, science, politics and psychology.
+Projects explore contentious areas of life often hidden and shrouded by mis-information

 Butcher offers the audience an opportunity to see breast cancer through a kaleidoscope: different women’s perspectives on the meaning of cancer, cancer treatment and the bodily changes that cancer treatment entails.
 Butcher, however, does not end there.
 After situating the action in the life of one woman, the play zooms out to examine breast cancer as only one of the myriad ways in which Medicine takes hold of women’s bodies.
 Butcher uses the experience of breast cancer to comment on the complex of actors and motivations that coalesce around women’s bodies and draws on the popular metaphor of cancer treatment as war to link to larger issues of militarization in Medicine / against bodies.
 By far the most compelling aspect of the play is the Butchers themselves; these two characters are conglomerations of all of the actors in breast cancer treatment: the surgeons (portrayed as the car mechanics of the body), the pharmaceutical companies, the government and policymakers.